 8. Celebrate Your Employees

 In any office, celebrating special occasions, milestones, and victories helps keep your employees engaged and motivated.
-These small gestures can make your employees feel valued and they can also help foster good working relationships within your team.
+These small gestures can also show that your company values its employees.

 - Send food